lastmile-ai/mcp-eval/README.md

 ### 1. Installation

-Install `mcpeval` and its dependencies.
+Install `mcp_eval` and its dependencies.
 Make sure `mcp-agent` is also installed in your environment.

 ```bash
 pip install "typer[all]" rich pydantic jinja2